MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/previous-schemas-root.md

 ---
-description: The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows app.
+description: The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows app (previous versions).
 title: Previous app package manifest schema versions